Limeoats/BigNumber/README.md

 ##Methods
 ###`add(BigNumber other)`
-Adds another big number to the current instance
+Adds another BigNumber to the current instance

 `BigNumber("4").add(BigNumber("20")) => BigNumber("24")`

 ###`subtract(BigNumber other)`
-Subtracts another big number from the current instance
+Subtracts another BigNumber from the current instance

 `BigNumber("30").subtract(BigNumber("45")) => BigNumber("-15")`

 ###`multiply(BigNumber other)`
-Multiplies the big number by another big number
+Multiplies the BigNumber by another BigNumber

 `BigNumber("12").multiply(BigNumber("4")) => BigNumber("48")`

 ###`pow(int exponent)`
-Raises the big number to the power of the exponent
+Raises the BigNumber to the power of the exponent

 `BigNumber("2").pow(3) => BigNumber("8")`